leenapthine/leenapthine/README.md

 <br>

-**Hello, I'm Lee**, a third-year computer science student at the University of Victoria.
-My interests lie at the intersection of [music](https://open.spotify.com/artist/50gZGkC4xYd5vJUBEnXwXP), data analysis, and game development.
+**Hello, I'm Lee**, a fourth-year computer science student at the University of Victoria.
+My interests lie at the intersection of [music](https://open.spotify.com/artist/50gZGkC4xYd5vJUBEnXwXP), web, and game development.
 I'm passionate about learning, building projects, and I'm always eager for new opportunities.
 <br>

 If you share these interests, **let's connect!** <br>